Adithya-HJ/Sentiment-analysis-and-EDA-on-Kindle-reviews/README.md

 We used LSTM's in our model you can change the model to your liking.

 To run run this project

-First run data_preprocess.py
+first download the dataset and place it in `raw_data` folder First run data_preprocess.py

         python data_preprocess.py